 And by ‘you’, of course, we mean your child or children in the first place.
 Because that’s what motivates us every day at Infino: to help every child, whatever their background or circumstances, to grow in life and in society.

 In Brussels, and depending on your situation, it’s possible to switch payment fund from 1 January 2022 onwards.
-If you are interested, register with Infino now (form available in Dutch or French) and we’ll contact you as soon as we can make the admin happen.
+If you are interested, register with Infino now (form available in English, French or Dutch) and we’ll contact you as soon as we can make the admin happen.
 If you have any questions, don’t hesitate to contact us!